Dendisreya/M1_Electronic_Circuit_Evaluator/1_Reruirements/Readme.md

 * 3. The user will be able to compute the circuit's series resistance, as well as the voltage and current flowing through the circuit and via every element.
 * 4. The user will be able to determine the circuit's current, voltage, and power.
 * 5. Depending on the input battery & power ratings, the user is allowed to determine the circuit lifetime in days.

+# Low level Requirements:
+* 1. The readings of the resistor will be presented depending on whether it is a 4 band or a 5 band resistor.
+* 2. For a 4 band, the first three colour bands will be used, and for a 5 band, the first four bands will be used.
+* 3. The total series resistance will be calculated based on the user's input.
+If the user is unsure of the resistor values, an intermediary procedure will offer them by inquiring for the colour codes.
+* 4. The total parallel resistance will be calculated based on the user's input.
+If the user is unsure of the resistor values, an intermediary procedure will offer them by inquiring for the colour codes.
+* 5. The total voltage or current for the circuit would be computed &  the output power of circuit would be provided based on resistor value inputs, seriesor paralell or mixed choices by the user.
+* 6. The battery performance of the input signal will be calculated based on previous data &  battery type & current pull of circuit provided by the user.